flojoy-ai/docs/docs/advanced-usage/feedback-control/model-systems.md

 y_n = (1-e^{-1/d})x_n + e^{-1/d}y_{n-1}
 $$

-#### The simplest second-order system
+### The simplest second-order system

-In order to easily add a single degree of complexity, namely to create a system whose output depends on the second-order time derivatives of the input, as can simply chain two first-order low-pass filters together `lpf_2 -> lpf_1 ( x_n )`.
-Doing this yields the following second-order transfer function:
+In order to easily add a single degree of complexity, namely to create a system in which the output depends on the second-order time derivatives of the input, we can simply chain two first-order low-pass filters together: `lpf_2 -> lpf_1 ( x_n )`.
+Doing so, yields the following second-order transfer function:

 $$
 x(\omega) = \frac{a_0}{1-b_1\omega}\cdot\frac{c_0}{1-d_1\omega} = \frac{a_0c_0}{1-(b_1+d_1)\omega+b_1d_1\omega^2}
 $$
-where $c$, and $d$ are the recursion coefficients of the second filter.
-We can now write the system output based on these sets of coefficients just as before:
+where $c$ and $d$ are the recursion coefficients of the second filter.

+We can now write the system output based on these sets of coefficients, just as before:

 $$
 y_n = (1-e^{-1/d_1})(1-e^{-1/d_2})x_n + (e^{-1/d_1}+e^{-1/d_2})y_{n-1} - e^{-1/d_1 - 1/d_2}y_{n-2}
 $$
-where $d_1$, and $d_2$ are the time constants of each of the filters respectively.
+where $d_1$ and $d_2$ are the time constants of each of the filters, respectively.

 This basic second order system is implemented in Flojoy in the [`SECOND_ORDER_SYSTEM`](https://github.com/flojoy-io/nodes/blob/main/GENERATORS/SIMULATIONS/SECOND_ORDER_SYSTEM/SECOND_ORDER_SYSTEM.py) node.